Intuit App Partner Program FAQ

 Who can I contact if I have more questions?

-You can contact our developer support team by submitting a ticket or asking a question on our forums.
-When you create a ticket regarding the Intuit App Partner Program, select the product Intuit app partner program and the appropriate category for faster routing.
+You can contact our developer support team by submitting a ticket.
+When you create a ticket regarding the Intuit App Partner Program, select the product Intuit App Partner Program and the appropriate category for faster routing.